openpracticelibrary/openpracticelibrary/src/pages/practice/scrum.md

   * Sprint Planning: Commit to a set of defined work as a team for the upcoming sprint cycle.
 The end result is the Sprint Backlog.

-  * Daily Stand Up: Daily sync to share common understanding of the goals, coordinate the team effort, report on progress of work, and communicate problems and improvements.
+  * Daily Standup: Daily sync to share common understanding of the goals, coordinate the team effort, report on progress of work, and communicate problems and improvements.

   * Sprint Review: Review what was completed during the sprint with all relevant stakeholders to collect feedback.